imamhs/dhorbaz/README.md

 # Dhorbaz

-A discrete-event simulator for simulating the dynamic states of a racer following a track
+I created this discrete-event simulator for simulating the dynamic states of a racer following a track.

+For usages and applications restrictions please refer to LICENSE.txt

+Cheers!

+Md Imam Hossain (emamhd@gmail.com)